 A week or so into our holiday we arranged to meet the boys and decided to go for a walk to Bonamargy Friary.
 Well you can imagine there was a wee bit of courting in the friary so we ended up being late returning home.
 Imagine our horror as we walked hand in hand back to Ballycastle to see my father’s car driving towards us.
 It stopped and we were told to get in.
 There was little chance to say goodbye.
 A decision was made to take us two delinquents home.
 The holiday was over.
-I never saw him again but we continued to exchange letters until someone else caught my eye.
+I never saw him again, but apparently he saw me in the back of our car as we drove through the town on our way back home.
+We continued to exchange letters until someone else caught my eye.
 I later found out that he died running a marathon in Manchester.

 The party was a huge success.
 We danced to the Beatles.
 Two albums, A Hard Day’s Night and Beatles for Sale were most popular.
 In the dark candle lit room ( the lights went up when a parent was on the prowl ) couples smooched to ‘If I Fell’ and ‘I call your name’.
 Ah the innocence!